‘Unpregnant’ and the Cathartic Beauty of the Abortion-Comedy

 But Sisson notes that until recently, even the outwardly liberal bastion of Hollywood has often been squeamish about mixing comedy and abortion onscreen.
 In 2014, The Mindy Project creator Mindy Kaling deemed abortion off-limits for her sitcom about an OB-GYN.
 Her reasoning: “It would be demeaning to the topic to talk about it in a half-hour sitcom.”
 (She later walked that back a bit.)

 Four years before that, FOX refused to air an episode of Seth MacFarlane’s Family Guy in the U.S. because it involved abortion.
 MacFarlane criticized the decision at the time, explaining that “it undervalues the power of comedy to make a statement that is at least as profound as the power of a live-action drama.”
 He pointed specifically to House, which ran on the same network and had aired three episodes by then about abortion.
 Sisson agrees with MacFarlane’s point.
-“The bottom line is a lot of people get an abortion,” she says, and comedy “is a way for them to connect with it.”
+“The bottom line is, a lot of people get an abortion,” she says, and comedy “is a way for them to connect with it.”

 Unpregnant aims to connect with young women specifically—one aspect that sets it apart from recent movies on the same topic, of which there are a few.
 It bears a passing resemblance to this year’s Never Rarely Sometimes Always, writer-director Eliza Hittman’s poetically understated drama about two teen girls journeying across state lines to get an abortion without parental consent.
 The plot of the 2015 dramedy Grandma could also be described as an abortion road trip.
 In it, a magnificently ornery Lily Tomlin zig-zags the streets of L.A. to scrape together funds for her underage grandkid’s procedure. (“Where can you get a reasonably priced abortion these days?” she gripes.)